 The length of your apprenticeship will depend on a number of factors, such as the level of the apprenticeship, your chosen sector, employer requirements and your individual ability.

-At Dentrain Professionals Ltd our advanced apprenticeships are usually studied over two years.
+At Dentrain Professionals Ltd our advanced apprenticeships are usually studied between 18 - 24 months.

 Pay rates and working hours

 As an apprentice, you're entitled to the Apprentice National Minimum Wage, which currently stands at £4.30 per hour.
 This applies to all apprentices aged 16-18, or those in the first year of their course.
 Once you've progressed past this level, you'll be entitled to the minimum wage rate for your age.

 This pay rate is stated as a guideline - some employers will pay you a higher wage.
 You'll also be entitled to sick pay, any additional benefits your employer offers to its other employees, such as healthcare plans and childcare vouchers, and at least 20 days of paid holiday per year.

 Your working hours will vary depending on your employer, but you won't be able to work more than 40 hours per week or any fewer than 30.
 Typically, you'll work between 35 and 37.5 hours per week.

 There is no upper age limit on being an apprentice.
 As long as you're over 16 and have the right credentials, you'll be eligible to apply for your chosen apprenticeship.

 You can apply for apprenticeships at any time of the year - it all depends when an employer has a vacancy.
 You'll be able to check the specific entry requirements of your chosen apprenticeship once the position opens.

 Should you want any further information or have any questions or queries relating to any of our Apprenticeships; please don't hesitate to contact the Dentrain team via telephone, email or click here to submit and enquiry form and one of our team will come straight back to you to assist.